 Mobile home fire kills 5 children, injures woman

-LEBANON - Five children are dead and a woman is injured after a mobile home fire Wednesday, according to KY3 News in Springfield.
+LEBANON - Five children are dead and a woman is injured after a mobile home fire Wednesday.
+The fire happened in the 1100 block of Ivey Lane.

-The fire happened off of Ivy Road, north of the I-44 and Elm Street interchange.

 Firefighters responded to the fire around 9 a.m. and found the children trapped inside the home.
 The injured woman was airlifted to a hospital in Springfield.